Skip to main content

 Mature Apprenticeship/Bootcamp Program with Aftercare:

-A robust apprenticeship, bootcamp, career change programs exists for rapid skill development in cloud technologies.
+A robust apprenticeship, bootcamp, or career change program exists for rapid skill development in cloud technologies.
 This program includes significant aftercare support to ensure long-term development and retention of the investment in these individuals.

-To what extent are third parties involved in the development and support of your organization's cloud initiatives?
+To what extent are third parties involved in the development and support of your organisation's cloud initiatives?

 Complete Reliance on Third Parties: